Near Thayer in Union County, Iowa — The American Midwest (Upper Plains)

 Erected 1923 by the Nancy McKay Marsh Chapter and the Iowa Society, Daughters of the American Revolution.

 Location.
 41° 3.068′ N, 94° 6.013′ W. Marker is near Thayer, Iowa, in Union County.
 Marker is on Mt.
 Pisgah Road, on the right when traveling south.
+Marker is 1.8 miles west, and south, of US 169 on Mt Pisgah Road.
 Touch for map.
-Marker is 1.8 miles west, and south, of US 169 on Mt Pisgah Road.
 Marker is in this post office area: Thayer IA 50254, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 18, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 241 times since then.
+It was originally submitted on October 18, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 267 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on October 18, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.